vitaly-rudenko/streamline/README.md

 - **Current Path** – show current path and current selection in status bar (click to copy relative path)
 - **Highlighted Paths** – highlight certain files in Explorer View based on a regular expression

+> Note: The extension doesn't work properly on Windows yet.

 ## Scoped Paths

 Quickly scope into selected files and folders, hiding everything else.